center-for-threat-informed-defense/attack-flow/docs/introduction.rst

    A condition object clarifies how the actions before the operator are related to the action after the operator.

-Perhap the reader does not understand the consequences of dumping LSASS memory or how it relates to the actions that come afterward.
+Perhaps the reader does not understand the consequences of dumping LSASS memory or how it relates to the actions that come afterward.
 The condition clarifies that the adversary is now able to pivot into a different user account.

 .. warning::

-   It is possible to join paths together without using an operator by simplying pointing two arrows at a single action or condition.
-This approach is ambiguous because it's not clear how the sucess or failure of those paths affects the outcome of the flow, but ambiguity may be appropriate in some circumstances, e.g. if the underlying CTI is itself ambiguous.
+   It is possible to join paths together without using an operator by simply pointing two arrows at a single action or condition.
+This approach is ambiguous because it's not clear how the success or failure of those paths affects the outcome of the flow, but ambiguity may be appropriate in some circumstances, e.g. if the underlying CTI is itself ambiguous.